MichaelAJMitchell/Ecnetica/documentation/mcqs_structure.md

 ### generated_parameters
 For randomized parameters
-There is different types of parameters that will follow different rules when they are being randomised.
+There is different types of parameters that will follow different rules when they are being randomized.
 - int is just a random integer between the min and the max
 - choice randomly chooses from a list of choices you give it as "choices":
 - fraction generated a numerator and a denominator and then makes them a fraction.
 It has options numerator_min, numerator_max, denominator_min, denominator_max, exclude_numerator, exclude_denominator, reduce< proper_only, as well an normal exclude.